Division of Student Success

 Career Services assists undergraduate students of all majors and class levels, graduate students, and alumni with exploring majors and career options, making decisions about graduate study, and identifying internship and full-time employment opportunities.

-Numerous resources for students and alumni to research major and career information, graduate school programs, career changes, as well as review part-time and full-time employment and internship vacancies can be accessed by visiting the career library or visiting the website at www.albany.edu/career.
+Numerous resources for students and alumni to research major and career information, graduate school programs, career changes, as well as review part-time and full-time employment and internship vacancies can be accessed by visiting the Career Services website at www.albany.edu/career.
 It is recommended that all students and alumni register for UA Career Path, an online database of opportunities.

-Career Services also offers an extensive Internet-based on-campus recruiting program for internships and full-time employment.
+Career Services also offers an on-campus recruiting program for internships and full-time employment, as well as an annual Job and Internship Expo.
 For more information, stop by or contact the office at Science Library G-50, (518) 437-4900, or visit the website.

 Conflict Resolution & Civic Responsibility

-For questions regarding the University’s judicial processes and the other functions of the Office of Conflict Resolution & Civic Responsibility, please contact us at (518) 442-5501 or visit the website at http://www.albany.edu/studentconduct/.
+This office also supports the safety and well-being of students who live off campus and maintains positive relations between the University and the larger community in which it resides.
+For questions regarding the University’s student conduct processes and the other functions of the Office of Conflict Resolution & Civic Responsibility, please call (518) 442-5501 or visit the website at http://www.albany.edu/studentconduct/.

 University Police Department